jorgenb/elasticshield/readme.md

 }

 http {
-  # Path to additional LUA-scripts that come in addition to ones provided by Openresty.
+  # Path to additional LUA-scripts.
-  # You could you one of the Openresty package managers instead ...
   lua_package_path "/path/to/lua-resty-jwt/lib/?.lua;/path/to/lua-resty-hmac/lib/?.lua;;";

   # The Elasticsearch node or cluster.